HolmQ84/TestExamSubjects/src/Readme files/2 - Test Levels.md

 - Configuration testing

+Configuration testing is a method of testing a system under development on multiple machines that have different combinations or configurations of hardware and software.
+The performance of the system or an application is tested against each of the supported hardware & software configurations.

 Plugin til formålet:

 JMeter er et plugin som kan bruges til at sende en masse requests på kort tid, og dermed teste kapaciteten af programmet.